Selecting the right primary crusher is foundational to success at a crushing site.

 This purpose is a given that precedes the entire decision-making process.
 Sometimes, a measure of guidance or experience is needed.

 Gyratory crushers are typically only used if the targeted amount of production is more than one million tons per year.
 These machines are made-to-order and often take more than a year to be completed from request.
 In addition to another month of installation on site.
-That makes them best-suited for plants with long-term plans.
-They’re ideal for abrasive material like granite.
+That makes them best suited for plants with long-term plans.
+They’re ideal for abrasive materials like granite.

-Impact crushers are best for less abrasive material like limestone.
+Impact crushers are best for less abrasive materials like limestone.
 These crushers invoke higher wear costs over time but generally provide greater reduction and possibly better shape.

 With the overall purpose of the crusher determined, the next step is to hone in on the expected performance of crusher model variations.
 This is where simulations become vitally important.